UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_00.md

 # Module Learning Outcomes

+Notes:
-'This module will introduce you to 𝑘-nearest neighbours and how to calculate the Euclidean distance between points.
+This module will introduce you to 𝑘-nearest neighbours and SVM's with an RBF kernel and how to calculate the Euclidean distance between points.

 ---

 # Module Learning Outcomes

-By the end of the module, students are expected to:

 By the end of the module, students are expected to: